-This is the sequel to the Yesterday's article, in which we pointed out that post-Covid research most likely does not consist only of post-Covid patients.
+This is the sequel to the Yesterday's article, in which we pointed out that the post-Covid research will most likely not only consist of post-Covid patients.
 What makes that 'highly likely'?

 What did the participants look like?
 The recap in a few highlights (excusez le mot):